Chang-Yu-Chang/emergent-coexistence/README.md

 `pipeline/` stores the original colony plate images (TIFF), the processed images (i.e., grey-scaled images, background subtracted images, segmented images), object features (CSV), random forest results (CSV).

-`data/` stores all other datasets
+`data/` stores all other datasets.
+It includes three folders:

 - `raw`: includes sequences, ESV table, human colony counts, isolate growth rate, and OD.
 These data are CSV or AB1 for sequences.
 - `temp`: includes processed CSV.
-The prefix of the file name is numbered corresponding to the scripts generating them.
+The file name is numbered corresponding to the script that generates it.
+    - `00c-communities.csv`: mapping file for communities.
+13
+    - `00c-isolates_ID.csv`: mapping file for isolates.
+68 isolates
+    - `00c-pairs_freq_ID.csv`: mapping file for coculture in image processing.
+186 pairs
 - `output`: includes the seven main datasets
     - `communities.csv` `isolates.csv`, and `pairs.csv` contains 68 isolates
     - `communities_remained.csv` `isolates_remained.csv`, and `pairs_remained.csv` are used to generate contain 62 isolates after removing four isolates with bad alignment and C10R1